opendcs/opendcs/docs/source/legacy-install-guide.rst

 review them at https://github.com/opendcs/opendcs/tree/master/src/main/resources/db/OpenDCS-Postgres

 The installation assumes you have already installed Postgres or otherwise have appropriate access to a Postgres instance.
-If you do not have full control of you're Postgres instance and must go through an IT departer you require the following:
+If you do not have full control of your Postgres instance and must go through an IT department you require the following:

 1. A user to own the schema (this user should *NOT* be the application user.)
 2. A named database (from createdb) owned by that user (e.g. DCS)